-The functional currency of the Company is the USD, the currency of the primary economic context in entity operates.
-To determine the functional currency, the Company makes judgments.
-The Company reconsiders the functional currency in the event of a change in conditions that may determine the primary economic context.
+The functional currency of the Company and its subsidiaries is the USD, the currency of the primary economic context in entity operates.
+To determine the functional currency, the Company makes judgments and it must be reconsiders in the event of a change in conditions that may determine the primary economic context.